Macro & tech

 +24% / +18%Germany / France, same window

-This is exactly the toggle on the Productivity chart above: Real (constant prices) shows the gap widening; the PPP snapshot Krugman prefers shows it roughly flat.
+Dealroom fact-check: this is exactly the toggle on the Productivity chart (2.1) above — Real (constant prices) shows the gap widening; the PPP snapshot Krugman prefers shows it roughly flat.

 Is it “just tech” — and do the gains spill over to everyone?